zone50o/tasks/README.md

 Clone project to local machine.

-Open project in preferred IDE and adjust settings to use Use JDK 17 and Maven 3.9.8
+Open project in preferred IDE and adjust settings to use JDK 17 and Maven 3.9.8

-Run "maven clean install" and wait for finish
+Run "maven clean install" and wait for run to finish

 Run TasksApplication.java and wait for the message "Started TasksApplication in XX seconds" in terminal.
 Leave running while using the application.